pschmitt/schmitt.co-content/git/submodules.md

 ## Remove a submodule

+    $ git submodule deinit ${submodule_path}
     $ git rm ${submodule_path}

-If you are using Git 1.8.5+ this should be it.
+If you are using Git 1.8+ this should be it.
 If your are stuck with an older version, you may need to manually edit `.gitmodules` and remove the line corresponding to the submodule you want to remove.

 ## Clone including submodules